OSC/ood-documentation/source/reference/files/submit-yml/vnc-container-bc-options.rst

 .. describe:: container_bindpath (String, "")

-    A comma seperated list of mountpoints you wish to bind into the container.
+    A comma separated list of mount-points you wish to bind into the container.

     Default
       Do not bind any paths into the container.